bentoml/BentoML/docs/source/bentocloud/how-tos/manage-access-token.rst

-1. In the dialog box that appears, select the desired scope for the token and set an expiration date if needed.It's a best practice to always set an expiration date for access tokens.
+1. In the dialog box that appears, select the desired scope for the token and set an expiration date if needed.
+It's a best practice to always set an expiration date for access tokens.